tobiaskohlbau/IPPP/README.md

 * KukaKR5
 * 2D point and 2D triangle robot, for test cases

-The user can set up his own robot too, he has only to pass the D-H parameter and the triangle meshes (.obj).
+All robots are based on a container interface, therefore the user can build his own robots.

 ## Planning algorithm